algorys/sysadmin/tutoriel/en/_posts/2016-03-14-install-fusion-inventory.md

 variable data installation directory: /usr/local/var/fusioninventory
 ```

-And after `make install`, you will have an import information: where find the agent configuration file!
+After `make install`, you will have an import information: where find the agent configuration file!

 ```bash
 if [ -f //usr/local/etc/fusioninventory/agent.cfg ]; then \